jameys127/JavaEsque-Language/README.md

 ```
 - Replace 'name-of-file' with the name of the .jvsq file you put in "InputFiles"
 - Replace 'name-of-output-file' with whatever you want the JavaScript file to be called
+- After running the above command, you can run the output JavaScript file in Node.js